The Goldendoodle is a designer crossbreed between a Golden Retriever and Poodle.

-Avoid Goldendoodle breeders who have too many litters and are very keen to sell their puppies fast.
+Avoid Goldendoodle breeders who have too many litters and are only focused on selling their puppies fast.

 Goldendoodle litters often range from 3 to 8 puppies.
-You should not expect to take a puppy home before eight weeks old as before then they are learning important skills from mom.
+You should not expect to take a puppy home before eight weeks old, as they are learning important skills from mom when younger than that.